 New Orleans is the birthplace of jazz music.
 And if you want to experience the city’s jazz scene, set your compass for Frenchmen Street.
 Located within a 10- to 20-minute walk from the French Quarter, this iconic street is one of the coolest places to see in New Orleans, Louisiana.

-On Frenchmen Street, music plays all night long.
-You can even enjoy live music right on the street.
-Frenchmen Street is home to a cluster of poppin’ jazz clubs and music venues.
-In its music clubs, you’ll hear everything from jazz and blues to reggae and rock.
+On Frenchmen Street, music plays all night long, and you can even enjoy live music right on the street.
+Frenchmen Street is home to a cluster of poppin’ jazz clubs and music venues, where you’ll hear everything from jazz and blues to reggae and rock.
+Famous music clubs to check out along the street include The Spotted Cat Music Club, The Maison, and the Blue Nile.

-When hunger pangs strike, pay a visit to one of the late-night eateries along Frenchmen Street.
-You can imbibe in everything from local Creole and Cajun to Southern-inspired pub food.
+When hunger pangs strike, pay a visit to one of the late-night eateries along Frenchmen Street, where you can imbibe in everything from local Creole and Cajun to Southern-inspired pub food.
+Tuck into Creole food and cocktails at the chic Marigny Brasserie or Cajun favorites with a side of jazz at the Snug Harbor Jazz Bistro.

-After checking out the music clubs of Frenchmen Street, roam around the Faubourg Marigny neighborhood.
-It’s one of the safer areas of New Orleans.
-The district features an eclectic variety of restaurants, bars, and shops.
+After checking out the music clubs and restaurants of Frenchmen Street, roam around the Faubourg Marigny neighborhood.
+One of the safer areas of New Orleans, the district features an eclectic variety of restaurants, bars, and shops.
 (It’s a good area to stay, too, if you’re looking for quieter quarters.)

 Jackson Square

 Want to immerse yourself in history?
 Spend time exploring Jackson Square.
-This vibrant square in the heart of the French Quarter is a popular venue for public events.
+Located along Decatur Street, this vibrant square in the heart of the French Quarter Street is a popular venue for public events.

-You’ll enjoy soaking in its stunning 19th-century architecture and wide-open spaces.
-Browse its outdoor art gallery, featuring artwork displayed on fences.
+Spend time on your itinerary soaking in the stunning 19th-century architecture and wide-open spaces in Jackson Square.
+Browse its outdoor art gallery, featuring artwork from local artists displayed on fences.

 St. Louis Cathedral